CIMG engages stakeholders on the marketing act

 In a special release to the media, the National President of CIMG, Dr. Daniel Kasser Tee, intimated that; The Institute has set up a special committee to drive the localisation agenda and also plan the official launch of the Chartered Marketer brand in Ghana.

-“We have adopted the collaborative approach of holding discussions with key stakeholders to afford us the opportunity of learning from other institutions, with similar mandates, that have threaded this path in the past.
+“We have adopted the collaborative approach of holding discussions with key stakeholders to afford us the opportunity of learning from other institutions, with similar mandates, that have treaded this path in the past.

 We have to work with all institutions that currently practice any form of marketing to help standardise and bring their operations under regulation, in line with the Chartered Institute of Marketing, Ghana Act, 2020 (Act 1021).